hajeeong/AWS-Cloud-Support-Associate-Professional-Certificate/Introduction_to_Information_Technology_and_AWSCloud/README.md

 - Object size can be up to 5TB per object
 - Objects can be any file type
 - Objects are accessible through HTTP

+## Glossary of Terms
+### Application prograaming interface (API)
+A set of rules and protocols that define how different software applications can communicate and interact with each other.
+APIs make it possible to exchange and integrate data between systems.

+### Guest OS
+The operating system (OS) of a virtual machine (VM)

+### Hypervisor
+Software that gives an operating system the ability to run virtual machines on a single host.

+### Operating system (OS)
+A software program that manages and controls the resources and operations of a computer.
+The OS provides a user interface and facilitates the running of other software applications.

+### Process
+An instance of a program or application that is currently running on a computer;.

+### Thread
+A single sequence of instructions within a process that can be executed independently.
+Threads make it possible to execute multiple tasks in a program concurrently, improving efficiency and responsiveness in multithreaded applications.

+### Virtual machine (VM)